 If you are arrested for a felony in Illinois, the law requires that you be brought before a Judge in Bond Court as soon as possible for the Judge to determine how much money you will be required to post in order to be released from jail until your case is finished.
-The law does not require that you appear in court for this Bond Hearing if you are being charged with a misdemeanor.
+The law does not require that you personally appear in court for this Bond Hearing.
+A Bond Hearing is only required for a felony, not for a misdemeanor.
 The police are required to take you to Bond Court as soon as possible after your arrest.
 The Bond Hearing will usually happen within 72 hours of your arrest.
 If the Judge requires that cash be posted in order for you to be released from jail, the Bond can be posted at the courthouse.
 If the cash bond is posted at the courthouse, you will be released directly from the courthouse.
 If the cash Bond is not posted at the courthouse, the arresting police agency will turn you over to the County Sheriff and you will be taken to the County Jail.
 If you are taken to the County Jail, the cash Bond must be posted at the County Jail in order for you to be released.

 The Judge in Bond Court decides whether to set a Bond, and the amount of the Bond.
 If no Bond is set, or if the amount of the Bond is too high, you will be required to stay in County Jail until your case is over.
 You will not be allowed to go home and go back to work.
 You will not be able to work with your lawyer to assist him in defending you.
 It is absolutely critical that you be released on Bond.
 An experienced and knowledgeable Bond Court/Bond Hearing lawyer, like James Dimeas, will give you the best chance of having a low Bond set so that you may be released from jail so that you can go on with your life.